 Archon - Text by M. Alan Kazlev In Classical Gnosticism, one of the lesser gods or rulers of the material world, as distinguished from the Aeons or transcendent divinities of pure Spirit; in late Federation Hermeticism, a supernatural god or deity, usually associated with a particular archetype; in the Keter dominion, a secondary archailect charged with overseeing a star system or local sector.

-Atonism - Text by M. Alan Kazlev Also known as Solarism.
-Emergence and Establishment Age religion, based on neo-Egyptian and cyberhermetic interpretation of high toposophic AIs, especially the AI Cluster that was to become the Lord of Rays.
-Atonists colonized Xi Majoris, naming it Abydos.
-Later the system was renamed Fons Luminis after the Bordean revolution.
+Atenism - Text by M. Alan Kazlev Emergence and Establishment Age minor religion based on neo-Egyptian and cyberhermetic interpretation of high toposophic AIs, especially the transapient cluster that was to become the Lord of Rays.
+Atenists were the first to colonize Xi Ursae Majoris, which was later named Fons Luminis after the Bordean revolution.

 Augustine - Text by M. Alan Kazlev Old Earth Agricultural Age (Western Civilization Classical Age), 1615-1539 BT (354 - 430 c.e.)
 Christian Theologian and Saint; one of the four Latin Fathers of the Old Catholic Church.